 Packages must include:

 - A completed application form with all information requested.
-Download the application form in PDF: 2019-Call-for-Submissions-PDF or Word: 2019-Call-for-Submissions-Word here before filling it out.
+Download the application form Word: 2020-Call-for-Submissions-Word here before filling it out.

 - All appropriate C.V.’s

 - A video of the proposed work: either a link to an online source (e.g. Vimeo or YouTube) or a DVD (Macintosh compatible).
 Video must be a full version of the piece, not a promotional cut.

 - Your membership fee ($25 for Regular Membership or $50 for Dance Associate Membership).
 Click each for more details.
 Can be paid by cheque, cash, or online through Paypal.

 Only complete submission packages will be considered.